traja-team/traja/paper/paper.md

 ## Documentation

-The entire codebase is liberally documented using the [http://www.sphinx-doc.org](Sphinx) documentation processor[^3].
+The entire codebase is liberally documented using the [http://www.sphinx-doc.org](Sphinx) documentation processor.
 The documentation contains further documentation with a detailed user guide and installation instructions.
 At the time of writing, the HTML documentation and API reference is hosted at <https://traja.readthedocs.io>.

 ## Spatial Trajectory